 You should be aware that not all life insurance companies are currently accepting insurance applications due to COVID-19 pandemic.
 We'll update our reviews as we find more information about what companies are currently accepting new applications.

-Brighthouse Financial offers term coverage and long term care insurance for those who want renewable insurance and benefits that they can access while they’re still alive.
-The company’s term coverage can be renewed up to five years.
+Brighthouse Financial offers term coverage and long-term care insurance for those who want renewable insurance and benefits that they can access while they’re still alive.
+The company’s term coverage can be renewed for up to five years.
 Brighthouse is a good option for those who want to purchase simple core coverage to meet their end-of-life needs.

 Based on our review of more than two dozen life insurance companies, Brighthouse Financial Life Insurance was not one of the best companies we found.
 To see other options that may be better, visit our list of the best life insurance companies.